-Furthermore, the independent organization is tasked with preparing a report on available technologies and conductors for electric utilities and cooperatives, which may include considerations of feasibility and cost-effectiveness.
-If deemed technically feasible and cost-effective, utilities may implement these technologies.
-Additionally, electric utilities must include an evaluation of the integration of recommended technologies in their applications for new or amended certificates of convenience and necessity for transmission projects.
-The Public Utility Commission of Texas is required to adopt necessary rules by January 1, 2026, to implement this section, with the act taking effect on September 1, 2025.
+Furthermore, the independent organization is tasked with preparing a report on available technologies and conductors for electric utilities and cooperatives, which may include recommendations based on feasibility and cost-effectiveness.
+Electric utilities must also include an evaluation of the integration of these technologies in their applications for new or amended certificates of convenience and necessity for transmission projects.
+The Public Utility Commission of Texas is required to adopt necessary rules to implement this section by January 1, 2026, with the act taking effect on September 1, 2025.

 House Committee Report: ()